tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_ESTABLISHMENTMEANS_STANDARD in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:establishmentMeans is bdq:Empty; COMPLIANT if the value of dwc:establishmentMeans is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT.

 #### Information Elements